pyrypajunen/OOP/README.md

 # OOP
 This is my Python OOP portfolio.
-(In progress)
 # OOP

 This is my Python Object Oriented Programming portfolio.
 This repository includes codes, library requirements and videos of how each application/game works.
 That is why you don't need to install all the Python libraries that I used to develop these applications.